jl4766/INFO-5940-Codespace/ref-log.md

 ## Documentation:
-1. added langchain-chroma to requirements.txt
+1. Added langchain-chroma to requirements.txt
 2. Used langgraph_chroma_retreiver.ipynb for coding reference

 ## External Tools Used: